 The act of power of attorney to vote shall be made at the request of the voter, brought before the mayor of the municipality in which the voter is registered, not later than 9th day before election day.
 The application should include:

 Every EU citizen who fulfils certain conditions has the right to vote in European Parliament elections in all European Union countries.
-In Poland, citizens of the European Union who are not Polish citizens permanently residing in the area of the commune are entered onto the register of voters, part B.
+In Poland, non-Polish EU citizens permanently residing in the area of the commune are entered on the register of voters, part B.

-Citizens of the European Union who are not Polish citizens must be registered in the register of voters at the given office of municipality.
+Non-Polish EU citizens must be registered in the register of voters at the municipality of where they live.
 The regulations do not indicate the date by which the request for entry in the register of voters must be submitted.
 However, you have to take into account that the mayor has three days to process the application.

 In Poland there are 13 constituencies, which means that voters in each of these constituencies choose among different candidates, even if they are still put forward by the same national political parties.
 The constituencies are the following:

-1: Pomeranian Voivodeship
+• No. 1: Pomeranian Voivodeship

-2: Kuyavian-Pomeranian Voivodeship
+• No. 2: Kuyavian-Pomeranian Voivodeship

-3: Podlaskie Voivodeship and Warmian-Masurian Voivodeship
+• No. 3: Podlaskie Voivodeship and Warmian-Masurian Voivodeship

-4: the part of Masovian Voivodeship (it includes Warsaw and 8 powiats: Grodzisk Mazowiecki, Legionowo, Nowy Dwór Mazowiecki, Otwock, Piaseczno, Pruszków, Warsaw West, Wołomin)
+• No. 4: the part of Masovian Voivodeship (it includes Warsaw and 8 powiats: Grodzisk Mazowiecki, Legionowo, Nowy Dwór Mazowiecki, Otwock, Piaseczno, Pruszków, Warsaw West, Wołomin)

-5: the part of Masovian Voivodeship (it includes of all those powiats of the Masovian Voivodeship which are not in the No. 4 Constituency)
+• No. 5: the part of Masovian Voivodeship (it includes of all those powiats of the Masovian Voivodeship which are not in the No. 4 Constituency)

-6: Łódź Voivodeship
+• No. 6: Łódź Voivodeship

-7: Greater Poland Voivodeship
+• No. 7: Greater Poland Voivodeship

-8: Lublin Voivodeship
+• No. 8: Lublin Voivodeship

-9: Podkarpackie Voivodeship
+• No. 9: Podkarpackie Voivodeship

-10: Lesser Poland Voivodeship and Świętokrzyskie Voivodeship
+• No. 10: Lesser Poland Voivodeship and Świętokrzyskie Voivodeship

-11: Silesian Voivodeship
+• No. 11: Silesian Voivodeship

-12: Lower Silesian Voivodeship and Opole Voivodeship
+• No. 12: Lower Silesian Voivodeship and Opole Voivodeship

-13: Lubusz Voivodeship and West Pomeranian Voivodeship
+• No. 13: Lubusz Voivodeship and West Pomeranian Voivodeship

 Under EU law, all countries must use voting systems that ensure proportional representation, which means that the number of elected members from each party depends on the share of electoral votes obtained by the party.

-Poland uses preferential voting, which gives the voters the option to indicate their preferences within the party list they choose.
+Poland uses preferential voting, which gives voters the option to indicate their preferences within the party list they choose.
 Candidates who receive the most preferences are more likely to be elected.